syncfusion-content/blazor-docs/blazor/file-manager/virtualization.md

 # Virtualization in Blazor FileManager Component

-The FileManager has been provided virtualization for dynamic loading of a large number of directories and files in both the detailsView and largeIconsView without degrading its performance when [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.SfFileManager-1.html#Syncfusion_Blazor_FileManager_SfFileManager_1_EnableVirtualization) is true.
+File Manager’s UI virtualization allows you for the dynamic loading of a large number of directories and files in both the detailsView and largeIconsView without degrading its performance.
+The virtualization of the File Manager component is based on the height and width of the viewport.
 The items will be loaded in both largeIconsView and detailsView based on the viewport size.

+In order to enable virtualization, you must set the [EnableVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.SfFileManager-1.html#Syncfusion_Blazor_FileManager_SfFileManager_1_EnableVirtualization) to true.

 In the instance below, a sizable collection of files can be found in the folders **Documents** and **Text Documents**.